-- For candidates who have attempted the IELTS skill-based test, they can expect the results on the 7th day after the test.
+- Candidates who have attempted the IELTS skill-based test, they can expect the results on the 7th day after the test.

-Please note that you will be notified when your test results arrive via email or by your test center.
+Please note that you will be notified when your test results arrive via email or by your test centre.
 Also, the IELTS India certificate validity is up to 2 years only.

 British Council vs IDP IELTS India